⚠️ v2 Update — Improved Methodology

 I want to be careful here — comparing research fields across different eras and technologies is fraught.
 But directionally, solar PV research grew at roughly 25-30% annually in the 2000s during its key scaling decade.
 Battery research grew at similar rates in the 2010s.

-Here’s what concerns me most in the data: 43,528 researchers — a third of everyone who ever published CDR work — have stopped.
+Here’s what still concerns me most: 27,400 researchers — about one-third of the “dabblers” and “explorers” who ever published CDR work — have stopped.

 They published one or more CDR papers and then moved on.
 Their CDR trajectory is “exiting.”